Oregon Heroin Laws

 Heroin and Oregon Drug Laws

-Under Oregon law, possession of any amount of heroin is charged as a Class B felony, with a maximum prison sentence of 10 years and a maximum fine of $250,000.
-Delivery (sales) of heroin is charged as a Class A felony, which carries a maximum potential 20-year prison sentence and fine of up to $375,000.
+Under Oregon law, delivery (sale) of heroin is charged as a Class A felony, which carries a maximum potential 20-year prison sentence and fine of up to $375,000.
 Non-violent offenders may be eligible for drug court, an alternative to incarceration (more details below).